kwayotte/NeutralFlowOverHills/README.md

 We hope you find the data useful.

 Keith Ayotte

-Chief Scientist
-Windlab Limited
-Canberra, Australia
+Chief Scientist, Windlab Limited, Canberra, Australia